Thai anti-government protester killed, adds to doubts over election

 The conflict broadly pits Bangkok's middle class and elite, and followers in the south, against mainly poor rural backers of Yingluck and her brother, ousted former premier Thaksin Shinawatra, in the populous north and northeast.

-The protests mark the biggest demonstrations since deadly political unrest in April-May 2010, when Thaksin's "red-shirt" supporters paralysed Bangkok to remove a government led by the Democrat Party, now in opposition.
-More than 90 people were killed and more than 2,000 were injured in that unrest.

-The protesters, led by firebrand former premier Suthep Thaugsuban, accuse Yingluck of being Thaksin's puppet and want an unelected 'people's council" to oversee reform before any future election is held.
+The protesters, led by firebrand former deputy premier Suthep Thaugsuban, accuse Yingluck of being Thaksin's puppet and want an unelected "people's council" to oversee reform before any future election is held.

 INTRACTABLE DIFFERENCES